 Likely regenerates from seed bank after fire.

-nodiflora…. from Latin “nodus”, a knot (in botany taken as indicating a leaf node) and “florus”, to “flower”, referring to the flowers occurring in the leaf nodes or axils.
+nodiflora – from Latin “nodus”, meaning “a knot” (in botany taken as indicating a leaf node) and “florus”, to “flower”, referring to the flowers occurring in the leaf nodes or axils.

-This variety taxon lasiocalyx refers to the Greek. lasios (hairy) and calyx, meaning “hairy calyx”.
+var. lasiocalyx – refers to the Greek. lasios (hairy) and calyx, meaning “hairy calyx”.

 Previously known as Eriostemon nodiflora, but revised in 1998 to Philotheca.

 This species is not known to be at risk of extinction in the wild.

 Australian Native Plants Society Australia – Philotheca nodiflora profile page https://anpsa.org.au/plant_profiles/philotheca-nodiflora/